devJSQ/movie-recommendation-project/README.md

 System:
 We recommend the following movie for you:
-Movie name: Oppenheimer
+movie name: Oppenheimer
-Year: 2023
+year: 2023
 genre: Drama
 Rate: 8.3